openwi-re/editions/004/edition.md

 `The Washington Post`

 ### The Glitch
-[Tech Tourism: a History of Silicon Valley](http://gizmodo.com/before-1948-las-power-grid-was-incompatible-with-the-r-1683629042) // Why prior to 1948, the Southern California power grid operated at a frequency ten hertz lower than the rest of the nation.
+[Tech Tourism: a History of Silicon Valley](http://gizmodo.com/before-1948-las-power-grid-was-incompatible-with-the-r-1683629042) // Silicon Valley has long been known as a hub of innovation.
+Indeed, this reputation has spread wide enough to spark curiosity around the world and establish the valley as a new hub of tourism.

 [Giant Barcodes](https://www.youtube.com/watch?v=aMe-xF2sRd4) // Why are there massive barcodes strewn about deserts in the United States?
 They are remnants of cold-war aerial surveillance technologies.